Monolithic vs. Modular

 • Monolithic blockchains are well-suited for systems where simplicity and uniform security are paramount.

-• Modular blockchains are ideal for diverse and evolving use cases, requiring scalability and adaptability, like those at AirChains.
+• Modular blockchains are ideal for diverse and evolving use cases that require scalability and flexibility — which is where Airchains truly shines.

 Last updated